You’re a digital marketer new to B2B and you want to know what B2B internet marketing tools are best for your company.

 “Those who do not learn history are doomed to repeat it.” -George Santayana

 Why reinvent the wheel?
-When it comes to AdWords ads, your competitors may have already spent years and tons of budget to test out different appeals to see what creatives motivate your prospects the most to click and/or buy.
+When it comes to Google Ads, your competitors may have already spent years and tons of budget to test out different appeals to see what creatives motivate your prospects the most to click and/or buy.

 Our PPC management teams use SpyFu frequently and we recommend it as one of the best B2B advertising tools.

 10. BuzzSumo (for social media and blogging content)